 Unlike some other parts of the country, the majority of parents in this market choose to send their children to the public schools.
 If you prefer, there is a also a good selection of both private and charter schools to consider.

 School choice is a very personal matter and parents have very strong opinions about what makes a good school.
-All sorts of state & national, public & private web sites and rating services attempt to offer guidelines.
+All sorts of state and national, public and private web sites, and rating services attempt to offer guidelines.
 Be aware that many of them are nothing more than advertising websites trying to gather your contact information.
 Their "ratings" are often completely bogus or superficial.
 Parents should do lots of research.
 However, no statistics will ever replace visiting schools and making your own determinations.
-We strongly encourage parents moving to a new area to do their research but then go and visit all schools in areas they like before jumping to any conclusions.
+I strongly encourage parents moving to a new area to do their research but then go and visit all schools in areas they like before jumping to any conclusions.
 Much of the information online is out-of-date or biased.

 Be aware that new public, charter, and private schools are opening all the time and school assignment boundaries can change at any time.
 Statistics for recently opened schools will not be available online until more than a year after opening.
 When you read the "reviews" of parents on public rating web sites, make note of how old the comments are.
 Anything more than a year or two old may not be relevant -- especially where parents are discussing over-crowding.
 Many new public and charter schools opened in the Charlotte and the suburbs the last few years.